georgeriz/ProductApp/README.md

 -Folders structure
 Apart from the executable (.exe) a folder named "data_files" is necessary to exist in the same directory.
+This folder contains an icon (bolt.ico), a help text file (help.txt), a text file with the name of excel file (data_location.txt), a text file with the position of the data in the excel file (data_start.txt) and a database file (word_change.db) with added synonyms for the search functionality.
+Apart from the database file, all the other files are necessary in order for the application to start.